loopier/ziva/docs/Reference.md

 # Živa Reference

 This document exposes the API available through Živa.

-*Optional arguments are surrounded by `[]` *
+*Optional arguments are surrounded by `[]`*

 *Symbols always start with ` \ `*

-Regular SuperCollider code can be normally used anyware.
+Regular SuperCollider code can be normally used anywhere.

 # Basic Example